-Dr. Rydelnik is the co-editor and contributor, with fellow faculty member Dr. Michael Vanlaningham, of The Moody Bible Commentary, a one-volume commentary on the whole Bible written by the faculty of Moody Bible Institute.
+Dr. Rydelnik is the co-general editor of and a contributor to The Moody Bible Commentary, a one-volume commentary on the whole Bible written by the faculty of Moody Bible Institute.
 He is the author of Understanding the Arab Israeli Conflict: What the Headlines Haven‘t Told You (Moody Publishers, 2007) and The Messianic Hope: Is the Hebrew Bible Really Messianic (B&H Publishers, 2010).
 He has contributed to numerous books, scholarly journals and magazines.
-He served on the translation team of the new Holman CSB version of the Bible and has contributed to both the Apologetics Study Bible (B&H Publishers) and the Holman Study Bible.
+He served on the translation team of the new Holman CSB version of the Bible and has contributed to both the Apologetics Study Bible (B&H Publishers) and the Holman CSB Study Bible.

 Michael and his wife, Eva (an adjunct faculty member at Moody, teaching literature, education and Jewish studies) live in a historic Jewish Chicago neighborhood.
 Israel is their favorite place in the world and they enjoy showing people the Land as often as possible.
-Michael and Eva enjoy black and white movies from the Golden Age of Hollywood, classic literature and hiking with their two collies, Feivel and Darby (especially in the Adirondack mountains of Upstate NY).
-The Rydelniks have two wonderful adult sons--who always call and write.
+Michael and Eva enjoy black and white movies from the Golden Age of Hollywood, classic literature and hiking with their three collies, Feivel, Darby and Frodo (especially in the Adirondack mountains of Upstate NY).
+The Rydelniks have two wonderful adult sons--who call and write all the time.